$0 Ohio Adoption Quick-Start Checklist

 Families whose applications are denied often find out weeks or months after submission, which is costly when the money was already factored into household budgets.
 The three most frequent rejection causes:

 Document mismatch.
-The names on the adoption decree, the new birth certificate, and the W-9 must align exactly.
-If your decree was issued before a legal name change or has a clerical error, get it corrected at the Probate Court before applying.
+Make sure the certified adoption decree, W-9, and any other documents requested by the current application contain matching names and case details.
+If the decree has a clerical error, get it corrected at the Probate Court before applying.

 Wrong adoption date.
 Adoptions finalized before January 1, 2023 are categorically ineligible.
 This sounds obvious, but some families finalized in December 2022 and assumed a grandfathering provision existed.
 It does not.